International Labour Organization: Director-General

-International Labour Conference

-Once a year, the ILO organises the International Labour Conference in Geneva to set the broad policies of the ILO, including conventions and recommendations.
-Also known as the "international parliament of labour", the conference makes decisions about the ILO's general policy, work programme and budget and also elects the Governing Body.

-Each member state is represented by a delegation: two government delegates, an employer delegate, a worker delegate and their respective advisers.
-All of them have individual voting rights and all votes are equal, regardless of the population of the delegate's member State.
-The employer and worker delegates are normally chosen in agreement with the most representative national organizations of employers and workers.
-Usually, the workers and employers' delegates coordinate their voting.
-All delegates have the same rights and are not required to vote in blocs.

-Delegates have the same rights, they can express themselves freely and vote as they wish.
-This diversity of viewpoints does not prevent decisions from being adopted by very large majorities or unanimously.

-Heads of State and prime ministers also participate in the Conference.
-International organizations, both governmental and others, also attend but as observers.

-The 109th session of the International Labour Conference was delayed from 2020 to May 2021 and was held online because of the COVID-19 pandemic.
-The first meeting was on 20 May 2021 in Geneva for the election of its officers.
-Further sittings were held in June, November and December.
-The 110th session took place from 27 May to 11 June 2022.

 Membership

 The ILO has 187 state members.
 186 of the 193 member states of the United Nations plus the Cook Islands are members of the ILO.
 The UN member states which are not members of the ILO are Andorra, Bhutan, Liechtenstein, Micronesia, Monaco, Nauru, and North Korea.

 The ILO constitution permits any member of the UN to become a member of the ILO.
 To gain membership, a nation must inform the director-general that it accepts all the obligations of the ILO constitution.
-Other states can be admitted by a two-thirds vote of all delegates, including a two-thirds vote of government delegates, at any ILO General Conference.
+Other, non-UN states can be admitted by a two-thirds vote of all delegates, including a two-thirds vote of government delegates, at any ILO General Conference.
 The Cook Islands, a non-UN state, joined in June 2015.

-Members of the ILO under the League of Nations automatically became members when the organization's new constitution came into effect after World War II.
+Countries that had been members of the ILO under the League of Nations remained members when the organization's new constitution came into effect in 1946.

-Position within the UN

-The ILO is a specialized agency of the United Nations (UN).
-As with other UN specialized agencies (or programmes) working on international development, the ILO is also a member of the United Nations Development Group.